nickarnold/resume/README.md

 This repository contains one workflow:

 - `deploy.yml`: This workflow is triggered on pushes to the `main` or `master` branches.
 It builds the resume and deploys it to the server specified in the `SSH_HOST` variable (see below).

 ### Repo Secrets

-The following repository secrets are required to deploy the deploy:
+The following repository secrets are used in the deploy workflow:

+- `DEPLOY_DIR`: The directory on the server where the resume should be deployed
+- `RESUME_DATA`: (_optional_) The YAML containing the resume data to use during HTML and PDF rendering.
+If not provided, the default `./src/resume-data.yml` data will be used.
+- `SSH_DEPLOY_KEY`: The private key for the SSH server
 - `SSH_USERNAME`: The username for the SSH server
-- `SSH_DEPLOY_KEY`: The private key for the SSH server
-- `DEPLOY_DIR`: The directory on the server where the resume should be deployed

 ### Repo Variables